Pride Park: Expansion Plan

 Derby County Football Club are proposed to expand facilities on offer around the football stadium with a £20 million development plan.
 This is despite the club being unsuccessful in their bid to include the stadium as a venue in England's bid to host the 2018 FIFA World Cup.

 On 3 October 2011, Derby County Football Club announced that it had submitted plans to Derby City Council for a £7 million development of land outside Pride Park Stadium, which the club named "The Plaza @ Pride Park".

 These plans included five cafes/restaurants, two convenience stores and 2,000 square metres of office space.
-The plans were scaled down from the planned £20 million pound development proposed in 2007.
+The plans were scaled down from the planned £20 million development proposed in 2007.
 Derby County CEO Tom Glick, said that these plans would help the club deal with the new Financial Fair Play regulations which will be introduced in the Football League from 2012, as revenue from the Plaza will be reinvested back into the club.

 This planned development also coincided with a plan from the City Council to build a multi-use sports arena on the same site as the proposed Plaza.